cs-au-dk/ts-spec-reader/README.md

 - documentation
 - lobbying Microsoft to make this project obsolete: the TypeScript compiler should emit this by it self
   - has other projects surfaced?
+- most function parameters has types, but none has optionality

 - Techical: Ghost modules (modules with only interfaces does not get instantiated as global variables...)